kevingomezJC/hashing_cli/README.md

 # hashing_cli
 A simple Hashing CLI to print hashes result from files

-first create a example.txt file with any string:
+## First create a example.txt file with any string:

 `` touch example.txt ``

-Then, execute the script like this:
+## Then, execute the script like this:

 `` $ python simple_hashing_cli.py -a sha256 -f example.txt ``